Pyrrhax/RCSChecker/README.md

 # RCSChecker
-Remote control software Cheker could check whether the remote control software is installed on your machine.
-In fact, you can use it to check whether any specific software is installed on the machine by modifying the rule base.
+Remote control software Cheker could check whether a remote control software was installed on your machine.
+Furthermore, by modifying the rule base you could check whether any specific software was installed on your machine with it.

 ## 中文介绍